Adrenocortical carcinoma: Therapy support

-Children with Adrenocortical Carcinoma
+Children with adrenocotrical carcinoma

-General Information
+General information

 Adrenocortical carcinoma is extremely rare in children (approximately 0.2 to 0.3 cases per 1 million per year).
 The prognosis is poor.
 There are currently no established standards for diagnosis and treatment.
 Therefore, the "ENSAT kids" study group was established for children with adrenocortical carcinoma within ENSAT.
 While only a proportion of adrenocortical carcinomas in adults are hormonally active, almost all of these carcinomas are hormonally active in affected children.
 Cushing's syndrome, precocious puberty, or virilization usually occur.
 As with the treatment of adult patients, the tumor is completely removed surgically.
 If an advanced stage is present, lymph nodes are also removed in children, and chemotherapy and mitotane therapy are administered.

-State of Research
+State of research

 Approximately 70% of affected children are female.
 Of these, about 90% are hormone-active carcinomas.